TrueAquarius/Hello.MicrosoftSemanticKernel/Demo.MicrosoftSemanticKernel.LightPluginWithProxy/README.md

   - `AZURE_OPENAI_DEPLOYMENT_NAME`: The deployment name for the Azure OpenAI service.
   - `AZURE_OPENAI_PROXY`: The proxy information.

+## Notes

+- At the time when this demo was created, the Semantic Kernel framework seemed to still undergo a lot of changes.
+Therefore these code examples my not work in future releases of that framework.
+- Microsoft Semantic Kernel version 1.49.0 was used for this demo.

 ## License

 This project is licensed under the [MIT License](../LICENSE.txt).